Computing Lindahl Equilibrium for Public Goods with and without Funding Caps: Conclusion

 Since our focus has been on computational questions, we have not considered strategic aspects.
 Lindahl equilibrium is well-known to have high informational requirements, and in particular we need to know the truthful valuations of the agents to compute it.
 Interpreted as a decision rule \citep{gul2020lindahlequilibriumcollectivechoice}, Lindahl equilibrium is not strategyproof and can be manipulated both in a free-riding sense \citep[Section 5.3]{brandl2021distribution}, and in some paradoxical ways \citep[Theorem 3(ii)]{aziz2020fairmixing}, even in the uncapped setting.
 Manipulability is unavoidable if one desires a Pareto-efficient and core-stable solution, both in the uncapped setting \citep[Theorem 2 and Theorem 3]{brandl2021distribution} and in the capped setting \citep[Theorem 6.2]{bei2024truthful}.
 These impossibilities apply even for approval (0/1) preferences.
 For more general linear utilities, strategyproofness is only attainable by dictatorial-type rules \citep{hylland1980lotteries}, even in the uncapped setting.

 We leave several interesting technical questions open.
 Is the optimum of our program unique in utilities?
 This is known to be true for the uncapped setting, by strict convexity (in utilities) of the Eisenberg--Gale program.
 Can we develop first-order methods for the capped settings, or derive a natural dynamics converging to an equilibrium?
 Applying mirror descent to our program does not appear to lead to a nice closed-form update like in the uncapped setting.
+Are there versions of our convex program that work for non-linear utilities?
 Finally, can the cap constraint be generalized?
 For example, one could apply cap constraints on the total spending of \emph{sets} of public goods.
 This would allow us to model multi-issue and multi-round decision making settings \citep[see, e.g.,][Section 5]{banerjee2023proportionally}.
-It would also allow us to embed private goods in the model \citep[as in][]{conitzer2017fair}, and potentially connect the notions of Fisher market equilibrium and Lindahl equilibrium.
+It would also allow us to embed private goods in the model \citep[as in][]{conitzer2017fair}, and potentially connect the notions of Fisher market equilibrium and Lindahl equilibrium. \begin{acks} We thank the anonymous reviewers at EC 2025 for useful feedback.
+We thank Matthias Greger for suggesting the perturbation strategy used in \Cref{thm:approximate-lindahl}.
+Christian Kroer was supported by the Office of Naval Research awards N00014-22-1-2530 and N00014-23-1-2374, and the National Science Foundation awards IIS-2147361 and IIS-2238960. \mbox{Dominik Peters} was supported by the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d’avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute) as well as the project ANR-22-CE26-0019 (CITIZENS). \end{acks}